The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Introduction

-In this work, we aim to assess the systematic effects associated with the inference of the ICM thermal properties and Fe abundance by using varying and complementary spectral-emission models that are routinely adopted in the field.
+In this work, we aim to assess the ability of spectral-emission models that are routinely adopted in the field to infer the mass-weighted temperature and Fe abundance of the ICM in cluster centres.
+Specifically, we attempt to quantify the systematic errors that might be introduced in said inferences due to the assumed description of the ICM's temperature distribution, by simultaneously accounting for cluster-to-cluster variations.
 To do so, we use TNG-Cluster \citep[][]{Nelson24}, a recent extension of the IllustrisTNG simulations,\footnote{\url{www.tng-project.org}} which returns a rich and statistically-large sample of simulated galaxy clusters well suited to study the ICM.
 Based on the IllustrisTNG model \citep{Weinberger17, Pillepich18a} applied to a suite of zoom-in cosmological magneto-hydrodynamical simulations, TNG-Cluster not only creates galaxies at $z=0$ that are consistent with observations, but also -- and of relevance to this work -- produces the ICM in clusters with overall characteristics that are consistent with observations \citep{Nelson24}.

 It is thanks to the combination of numerical resolution and the adopted physical modelling that the output of TNG-Cluster is reasonably, if not quantitatively, realistic.
-This includes a mix of strong, weak and non cool cores \citep[][Lehle et al. 2025 submitted]{Lehle24}, realistic levels of gas velocity dispersion \citep{Truong24} and kinematics \citep{Ayromlou24}, a non-negligible amount of cool gas \citep[][Staffehl et al. 2025 submitted]{Rohr24b}, a diversity of radio relics \citep{Lee24}, and rich X-ray morphologies similar to observations \citep{Chadayammuri25}, including cold fronts, shocks, and cavities \citep{Truong24, Prunier24}.
+This includes a mix of strong, weak and non cool cores \citep[][]{Lehle24,Lehle25}, realistic levels of gas velocity dispersion \citep{Truong24} and kinematics \citep{Ayromlou24}, a non-negligible amount of cool gas \citep[][]{Rohr24b,Staffehl25}, a diversity of radio relics \citep{Lee24}, and rich X-ray morphologies similar to observations \citep{Chadayammuri25}, including cold fronts, shocks, and cavities \citep{Truong24, Prunier24}.
 Additionally, the ICM returned by TNG-Cluster exhibits thermodynamical profiles across the 352 clusters -- density, temperature, entropy, and pressure -- that are in the ballpark of observational inferences \citep{Lehle24}.
-The distribution of cooling radii, derived from spectral fitting on both TNG-Cluster mocks and real Chandra observations, are quantitatively consistent (Prunier et al. 2025 submitted).
+The distribution of cooling radii, derived from spectral fitting on both TNG-Cluster mocks and real Chandra observations, are quantitatively consistent \citep[][]{Prunier25}.
 And the metallicity profiles appear compatible with available observational results taken at face value \citep{Nelson24}.
 Overall, the realism of the ICM produced by TNG-Cluster further supports the credibility of the analysis we set out.

 With TNG-Cluster, we can hence examine the performance of the most commonly used temperature and metallicity models to fit observed X-ray spectra, as we can retrieve the ``true'' ICM properties directly from the simulations.
 Importantly, we do so across a sample of a few hundred clusters at any given redshift, hence providing robust expectations across the diverse cluster population.
 To make our analysis timely, we focus on the types of observations currently being taken with \textit{XRISM}, specifically of the central regions of nearby galaxy clusters with the soft X-ray spectrometer Resolve, for which we develop an end-to-end mock and analysis pipeline that we apply to the simulated clusters.